Do Tractors Have Titles? Do you have to register a tractor in the US?

 Buying a tractor is nothing like buying a car; no paperwork is involved.
-You only get a receipt as proof of payment, the same as when you purchase groceries from a store.
+You only get a receipt as proof of payment, like when you purchase groceries from a store.

 Firstly, let’s understand what a title is.